Before you go, why not get a free pest control quote...

 One home remedy you can try will require you to have a five-gallon bucket that is about two-thirds full of water, a shovel, and a strong back.
 You will need to dig up the entire nest and place it into the bucket.
 Once you have the whole nest in the bucket, you will leave the ants in the bucket for a few days to die.

 Another home remedy is one that utilizes hot water.
 You will need a bucket of scalding water, enough to reach the depths of the nest.
-Being careful not to burn yourself, you will proceed to pour the water slowly into the nest, allowing it to seep to the bottom.
-Keep in mind that this method will also kill your grass and any plants that the hot water contacts.
+Be careful not to burn yourself and pour the water slowly into the nest, allowing it to seep to the bottom.
+Keep in mind that this method will kill your grass and any plants that the hot water contacts.